aphyr/distsys-class/README.markdown

 ### Monotonic Reads

-- Once I read a value, any successive read will return a causally consequent state from that read.
+- Once I read a value, any subsequent read will return that state or later values

 ### Monotonic Writes

-- If I make a write, any subsequent writes I make will take place against a causally consequent value from my prior write.
+- If I make a write, any subsequent writes I make will take place *after* the first write

 ### Read Your Writes

-- Once I write a value, any successive read will return a causally consequent state from that write.
+- Once I write a value, any subsequent read I perform will return that write (or later values)

 ### Writes Follow Reads

-- Once I read a value, any successive write will take place against a causally consequent value from the read.
+- Once I read a value, any subsequent write will take place after that read

 ### Serializability

-- All operations appear to execute atomically
+- All operations (transactions) appear to execute atomically
+- Every process agrees on operation order

 ### Causal consistency

 - Suppose operations can be linked by a DAG of causal relationships
   - A write that follows a read, for instance, is causally related
     - Assuming the process didn't just throw away the read data
-  - Operations not linked by DAG are *concurrent*
+  - Operations not linked in that DAG are *concurrent*
-- Constraint: all processes agree on the order of operations that are causally related
+- Constraint: before a process can execute an operation, all its precursors must have executed on that node
 - Concurrent ops can be freely reordered

 ### Sequential consistency